grumpygk/cardatron/README.md

 Cardatron is a web application for handling large collections of gaming cards.

+### Disclaimer
+At this point in time, this is not a traditional project, it does not follow normal development standards processes.
+It is a work in progress and may eventually evolve into a ***normal*** project.

 ## Usage

 Scan your cards into image files and place them into a logical folder structure, the file name and folder names will make up the keywords you will be able to search by.
-When naming the image files avoid using special characters and spaces, if you plan on keeping multiple copies of a card images select a character to seperate the number from the rest of the file name.
+When naming the image files avoid using special characters and spaces, if you plan on keeping multiple copies of a card images select a character to separate the number from the rest of the file name.

 Example: